-There are many other optimizations that can be applied to a WordPress website.
-Since the purpose of this article is to cover just the basics, we won’t get into the advanced stuff.
+Many other optimizations can be applied to a WordPress website.
+Since this article aims to cover just the basics, we won’t get into the advanced stuff.

-Many times, some recommendations provided by the PageSpeed Insights are way too difficult to implement.
-Take into consideration that the effort of fixing them won’t be worth your time and money.
+Many times, some recommendations provided by PageSpeed Insights are way too challenging to implement.
+Please take into consideration that the effort of fixing them won’t be worth your time and money.

-As you can see in the following image, we’ve got an excellent score for a website using more than 10 plugins.
+As you can see in the following image, we’ve got an excellent score for a website using more than ten plugins.
 You can view the results online at this address.

-It’s important to keep in mind that speed and optimization is something that needs constant attention.
-Every time you make some changes on your website or install a new plugin, the PageSpeed score may be affected.
+It’s essential to keep in mind that speed and optimization are something that needs constant attention.
+Every time you make changes on your website or install a new plugin, the PageSpeed score may be affected.
 In this case, make sure to take the appropriate action when needed.

 Need a PageSpeed Optimization Advice?
 Comment below!